omerbsagir/bodymassindex/README.md

 # *Basic Body Mass Index Calculator*
-I made a basic program that calculates the users body mass index as a beginner..
+I made a basic program that calculates the users body mass index and calculates how to reach users weight goal as a beginner..